It has any number of names, from Leave of Absence to Vacation, but it is meant to be a time where you can rest and relax.

 As a writer and having spent the last few months finishing off my last novel, I was looking forward to some downtime.
 The editor has the final draft, and I’m happy.

-Then, as it always does, despite the best-laid plans of mice and men, once again Murphy’s Law strikes again, and it all comes unstuck.
+Then, as it always does, the best-laid plans of mice and men …

 Inspiration often comes out of left field; something happens, a piece in a newspaper, an item on TV, or just lying down staring at the ceiling, when ‘bang’ it hits you.

-You find yourself immersed in the start of a new story, with a theme that you can run with.
+The start of a story, a theme that you can run with.

 I’ve been away for four days now and written seven chapters and the words will not stop.

 Hey, what a great title for the story.